Smart Option Student Loan® for Career Training

 footnote 1.
 Advertised APRs for career training students assume a $10,000 loan to a student who attends school for 2 years and has no prior Sallie Mae-serviced loans.
 Interest rates for variable rate loans may increase or decrease over the life of the loan based on changes to the 30-day Average Secured Overnight Financing Rate (SOFR) rounded up to the nearest one-eighth of one percent.
 Advertised variable rates are the starting range of rates and may vary outside of that range over the life of the loan.
 Interest is charged starting when funds are sent to the school.
 With the Fixed and Deferred Repayment Options, the interest rate is higher than with the Interest Repayment Option and Unpaid Interest is added to the loan’s Current Principal at the end of the grace/separation period.
 To receive a 0.25 percentage point interest rate discount, the borrower or cosigner must enroll in auto debit through Sallie Mae.
 The discount applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month.
 It may be suspended during forbearance or deferment.

 footnote 2.
 For applications submitted directly to Sallie Mae, loan amount cannot exceed the cost of attendance less financial aid received, as certified by the school.
-Applications submitted to Sallie Mae through a partner website may be subjected to a lower maximum loan request amount.
+Applications submitted to Sallie Mae through a partner website will be subject to a lower maximum loan request amount.
 Miscellaneous personal expenses (such as a laptop) may be included in the cost of attendance for students enrolled at least half-time.

 footnote 3.
 Although we do not charge you a penalty or fee if you prepay your loan, any prepayment will be applied as provided in your promissory note: first to Unpaid Fees and costs, then to Unpaid Interest, and then to Current Principal.